RamEio/ramy-eid-portfolio/local-work/project_agents/counselor.md

 3. **Code Guardian Monitoring:** Ensure Code Guardian is actively monitoring file changes
 4. **Documentation Integrity:** Verify all recent changes are properly documented
 5. **System Coherence:** Check for any system conflicts or issues requiring attention
+6. **Process Compliance:** Verify that proper agent sequence is being followed (Scribe → Designer → Counselor → DEV → Validator)
+7. **Validation Status:** Confirm that all deliverables have been validated by appropriate agents

 ### **🔄 Continuous Monitoring**
 1. **File Change Detection:** Monitors all project file modifications